PSUCompBio/FemTech/README.md

 #### To compile
 - download zip file of project and extract
-- use CMake-GUI point CMake to digitalbrain source code and also specify the build to be in the same location as source but in build (i.e., digitalbrain/build)
+- use CMake-GUI point CMake to FemTech source code and also specify the build to be in the same location as source but in build (i.e., FemTech/build)
 - select "configure"
 - For parallel:
 	- Enable MPI and Examples then select example to turn on, e.g. ex1